d1mnewz/interviews/README.md

 # Brief
-At some point of my professional career, I've been through an endless path of interviews.
+At some point in my professional career, I've been through an endless path of interviews.
 There were weeks when I had 4-6 offline interviews scheduled and that was not the limit I believe.
-There were some exceptions, but mostly they were quite standard: 15 minutes HR interview (we've got coffee machine and cookies), ~1h of technical interview (what is the difference between abstract class and an interface questions for an hour), your questions to the company and that's it.
+There were some exceptions, but mostly they were quite standard: 15 minutes HR interview (we've got coffee machine and cookies), ~1h of the technical interview (what is the difference between abstract class and interface questions for an hour), your questions to the company and that's it.
 You get an offer, decline it and go for the next one.

 # My vision on interviews and why you should take those chances
   I see technical interviews as an opportunity to improve my knowledge of the platform, engineering in general, market etc.
   If there were some questions I didn't know, then it was a good interview.
 You sim.
 I know what to learn next.

   Attending each interview is stressful.
 Don't be scared - it's also stressful for an interviewer.
 What you need to remember is to keep balance and the fact that an interviewer is not the smartest person in the room.
 You can't be sure he asks you the right questions.
 You can't be sure he explains you the right answers.
 But excellence is achieved only with practice - having that in mind you can also start your interviews-journey.
-You should practice to feel yourself always comfortable and confident during the interviews.
+You should practice to feel always comfortable and confident during the interviews.

 # So, what is that?
 I decided to arrange a list of fancy questions I've been asked during the interviews I had.
 They might be useful for you.

 P.S.
 I don't really value theoretical questions, but most of the companies I've been to so far ask only those.
 The best questions are Computer Science fundamentals, practical application of algorithms.
 The best questions are live coding questions.
-They give you an insight whether person is able to think in CS way and communicate thoughts to their team.
+They give you an insight whether a person is able to think in CS way and communicate thoughts to their team.

 # Data Structures